"focused and likeable" "a formidable advocate"

 Ellodie was called in 1999 and started life at the Bar as a commercial chancery pupil.
 Having moved to Tanfield to undertake a commercial second-six pupillage, Ellodie began taking on residential landlord and tenant work, principally for large social landlords and local authorities.

-Ellodie has since developed a specialist property practice, for which she has been recommended in both Chambers UK and the Legal 500.
-Her principal areas of practice are all aspects of commercial and residential leases (both short and long) with a particular emphasis on service and administration charge disputes and leasehold enfranchisement, but she also undertakes a certain amount of real property work.
+Ellodie has since developed a specialist property practice, for which she is recommended in both Chambers UK and the Legal 500.
+Her principal areas of practice are all aspects of commercial and residential leases (both short and long) with a particular emphasis on service and administration charge disputes, leasehold enfranchisement, right to manage and rights of first refusal.
+However, Ellodie also undertakes a certain amount of real property work.

 Ellodie retains an interest in commercial matters and her enthusiasm and aptitude for contract disputes means that Ellodie not only deals with contracts between landlords and tenants, but also general commercial contracts.